New states of Germany: Religion

 Irreligion is predominant in former East Germany.
 An exception is former West Berlin, which had a Christian plurality in 2016 (44.4% Christian and 43.5% unaffiliated).
 It also has a higher share of Muslims at 8.5%, compared to former East Berlin with only 1.5% self-declared Muslims as of 2016.

-Eurostat's Eurobarometer survey in 2015, found that 27.0% of the adult population themselves as agnostics or non believer, while 34.1% declared themselves as atheists.
+Eurostat's Eurobarometer survey in 2015, found that 27.0% of the adult population declared themselves as agnostics or non believer, while 34.1% declared themselves as atheists.
 Christians comprised 37.2% of the total population; by denomination, members of the Protestant Churches were 19.2%, members of other Christian denominations were 8.8%, Catholics were 7.1%, the Christian Orthodox were 2.1%.

 An explanation for the atheism in the new states, popular in other states, is the aggressive state atheist policies of the former GDR government.
 However, the enforcement of atheism existed only for the first few years.
 After that, the state allowed churches to have a relatively high level of autonomy.

 Another explanation could be the secularizing trend (the "Kulturkampf") dating back to the second half of the 19th century in Prussia and through the Weimar Republic which was strongest in the states of Thuringia and Saxony as well as the late arrival of Christianity to the region as opposed to southern Europe where it was the state religion from late antiquity.

 Major cities

 Culture

 Persisting differences in culture and mentality among older East Germans and West Germans are often referred to as the "wall in the head" ("Mauer im Kopf").
 Ossis (Easties) are stereotyped as racist, poor and largely influenced by Russian culture, while Wessis (Westies) are usually considered snobbish, dishonest, wealthy, and selfish.
 The terms can be considered to be disparaging.

 In 2009, a poll found that 22% of former East Germans (40% under 25) considered themselves "real citizens of the Federal Republic"; 62% felt they were no longer citizens of East Germany, but not fully integrated into the unified Germany; and around 11% would have liked to have re-established East Germany.
-An earlier poll 2004 found that 25% of West Germans and 12% of East Germans wished reunification had not happened.
+An earlier poll in 2004 found that 25% of West Germans and 12% of East Germans wished reunification had not happened.

+In 2023, a poll found that 40% of people in the eastern states still identify as East Germans rather than just German; the latter was chosen by the majority with 52%.

 Some East German brands have been revived to appeal to former East Germans who are nostalgic for the goods they grew up with.
 Brands revived in this manner include Rotkäppchen, which holds about 40% of the German sparkling wine market, and Zeha, the sports shoe maker that supplied most of East Germany's sports teams as well as the Soviet Union national football team.